All Articles

 Career transitions: Jobs outside of education

 However, Eldridge notes that there are additional considerations, including tax implications, if you receive the funds in cash.
 For instance, there may be a 10% penalty on that distribution if you're under 59½ years of age and a mandatory 20% federal tax withholding.
-If you choose a rollover, then you'll want to consider whether you want a tax deferred plan (Traditional IRA) or pay the taxes upfront (Roth IRA).
+If you choose a rollover, then you'll want to consider whether you want a tax-deferred plan (Traditional IRA) or one in which you pay the taxes upfront (Roth IRA).

 Career transitions: Post-retirement employment